Microsoft/azure-docs.pt-pt/articles/iot-dps/quick-setup-auto-provision-rm.md

 ## <a name="clean-up-resources"></a>Limpar recursos

 Outros guias de introdução desta coleção têm por base este guia de introdução.
 Se pretender continuar a trabalhar com guias de introdução subsequentes ou com os tutoriais, não limpe os recursos criados neste guia de introdução.
-Se você não planeja continuar, pode usar o CLI do Azure para [excluir um recurso individual][lnk-az-resource-command], como um hub IOT ou um serviço de provisionamento, ou para excluir um grupo de recursos e todos os seus recursos.
+If you do not plan to continue, you can use the Azure CLI to [delete an individual resource][lnk-az-resource-command], such as an IoT hub or a provisioning service, or to delete a resource group and all of its resources.

 Para eliminar o serviço de aprovisionamento, execute o seguinte comando: